How to find the best campsites

 It's hardest to get reservations during prime time in state parks, many of which are like little resorts in the summer, with naturalist activities, stores and, sometimes, golf courses and concerts.

-Minnesota state-park campsites can be reserved a year in advance.
+Minnesota state-park campsites can be reserved 120 days in advance.
 Campsites in Wisconsin can be reserved 11 months in advance.